 I fell asleep to the sound of the waves and I woke up to the songs of the birds.
 I lay in bed for a few minutes trying to decipher them.
 I wished I could see them from the skylight, wondering in my sleepy state if it would help me understand them better.
 It did not, of course, and so I got out of bed and walked on to the deck to breathe in the fresh mountain air and look out, past the spring flowers, to the peaceful ocean.
 It was only 6 A.M. but already the perfect morning.

 Perfect…is literally the perfect word to describe Big Sur.
 Steep cliffs rise very close to the ocean, creating a scenic paradise of two of my favorite forms of nature.
 It is quiet and peaceful, and with the recent closure of parts of Highway 1 (here is the latest disaster to hit Big Sur 🙁 ), devoid of tourists.
-It is a place to breathe a little deeper and talk a little softer.
+It is a place to breathe a little deeper and speak a little softer.
 It is a place to slow down.

 We drove up to Big Sur from San Diego (took a break at this cute little “tree house” on the way up!) for an extended weekend.
 Unfortunately, the Highway 1 incidents happened after we planned our trip, so we could not see ALL of Big Sur, and had to skip out on a lot of things we had planned (such as a meal at Nepenthe and McWay Falls).
 However, even the darkest cloud (and believe me there were plenty of clouds when we were at Big Sur) has a silver lining, right?
 Our silver lining was that we got to drive on the beautiful Nacimiento – Fergusson Highway, a road we would not have ordinarily ventured on.
 It feels like it is cut through the mountains, and every curve provides a breathtaking opportunity for some amazing views.
 Oh, and the magic turn?
 That’s when you see the tumultuous Pacific Ocean laid out beneath you, and realize that you are now entering – Big Sur.